Introduction to the Teradata Sliding Window Merge Join

 2. The Slow Path Algorithm

-This algorithm reads each row from the left table and tries to match it against rows with the same rowhash from the right table.
+This algorithm reads each row from the left table and matches it against rows with the same rowhash from the right table.

 This method is used if the left table is accessed via an index:

-Each data block of both tables is accessed exactly once (the algorithm slides down on each of the rowhash sorted tables), and it is, therefore, less sensitive to the size of available FSG cache.
+Each data block of both tables is accessed once (the algorithm slides down on each of the rowhash sorted tables).
+It is less sensitive to the size of the available FSG cache.

 The Teradata Sliding Window Merge Join

-- Another PPI table having different partition characteristics
+- Another PPI table has different partition characteristics

 - A Non-partitioned table

-The optimizer has the possibility to change a PPI table into an NPPI table and vice versa.
+The optimizer can change a PPI table into an NPPI table and vice versa.
 A traditional merge join can follow this step.
-Nevertheless, to avoid this join preparation step, a sliding window merge join can be executed without the requirement of the restructuring of tables.
+Nevertheless, to avoid this join preparation step, a sliding window merge join can be executed without the restructuring of tables.

 As opposed to non-partitioned tables (NPPI tables), which are only sorted by rowhash, PPI tables are sorted on each AMP by two levels: